HenriqueRadical/41549_HCI_LogBookTemplate/stage1_context/b_stage_1_context_definition.md

 #### Task Selection and Task Analysis

-The tasks selected are "Doing a workout" and "Create and personalize a workout" because the main focus of this system is to give the workouts in question to the users and those tasks must have simple and clear steps to achieve.
-Otherwise, the app fails his primary goal.
+The tasks selected are **"Doing a workout"** and **"Create and personalize a workout"** because the main focus of this system is to give the workouts in question to the users and these tasks must have simple and clear steps to achieve.
+Otherwise, the app fails its primary objective.

 | Task                          | Subtasks                              |
 | ----------------------------- | --------------------------------------|